 I’m an assistant professor of English and comparative race and ethnic studies at Texas Christian University, where I teach twentieth- and twenty-first-century American literature, critical race and ethnic studies, and American cultural studies.
 My first book, Empire of Defense: Race and the Cultural Politics of Permanent War, a cultural history of national defense and race from the formation of the Department of Defense in the late 1940s to the long wars of the twenty-first century, is forthcoming from the University of Chicago Press in 2019.
-I’m currently working on a second book, Whiteness on the Edge of Town: Veteran America and White Racial Politics since Vietnam, which shows how the Vietnam vet emerged as the protagonist of a new white racial politics and a rare site of consensus between conservatives and liberals in the post–civil rights era.
+I’m currently working on a second book, Whiteness on the Edge of Town: Veteran America and White Racial Politics since Vietnam, which shows how the Vietnam vet emerged as the protagonist of a new white racial politics in the post–civil rights era.

 I have published articles in such journals as American Literature, American Quarterly, Contemporary Literature, Critical Inquiry, and Modern Fiction Studies and contributed essays and op-eds to the Austin American-Statesman, the Dallas Morning News, and the Los Angeles Reviews of Books.

 At TCU, I’m a core member of the Comparative Race and Ethnic Studies Department and an affiliate member of the Women and Gender Studies Program.
 My research has been supported by a Mellon Sawyer Seminar Fellowship from the University of California, Irvine, a First Book Institute Fellowship from Pennsylvania State University, and an OpEd Project Fellowship from the University of California, Merced.
 I completed my PhD in 2015 at the University of Connecticut.